 In 2012 Carolyn moved to Sacramento, where she worked first for Visit California, marketing the state to international travelers, and then for AugustineIdeas, where she works with destinations throughout California, telling their stories to potential travelers.

 When she’s not writing, Carolyn loves to knit and sew, and go on runs and hikes.
-She lives with her husband Matt, little dog Ginger and beta fish Bleu.
+She lives with her husband, daughter and 3 scruffy pups.